plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 ### Using the distribution function

 We've seen the "d" and "r" commands (for density function and random number generation), but there are two additional standard commands defined for probability distributions.
 The "p" command computes the cumulative distribution function for a distribution.
 For the Gamma distribution, you can use the `pgamma` command to compute the integral of the density function up to a specified value.

-First, plot a Gamma density with shape 2 and scale 0.5:
+:large_blue_diamond: First, plot a Gamma density with shape 2 and scale 0.5:

     > x <- seq(0.0, 5.0, 0.01)
     > y <- dgamma(x, shape=2.0, scale=0.5)
     > plot(x, y, type="l")

 The total area under this curve is 1.0.
 What is your guess as to the area of the curve from 0 to 1?

-Compute the area under the density from 0 to 1 as follows using the `pgamma` command:
+:large_blue_diamond: Compute the area under the density from 0 to 1 as follows using the `pgamma` command:

     > pgamma(1, shape=2, scale=0.5)
     [1] 0.5939942

 Thus, nearly 60% of random draws from a Gamma(2,0.5) distribution would be less than 1.0.
 You can compute several cumulative probabilities by supplying a vector to the pgamma command.

-Suppose you wanted to know the cumulative probability for each of the values on the x-axis (i.e. 1, 2, 3, 4 and 5):
+:large_blue_diamond: Suppose you wanted to know the cumulative probability for each of the values on the x-axis (i.e. 1, 2, 3, 4 and 5):

     > pgamma(c(1,2,3,4,5), shape=2, scale=0.5)
     [1] 0.5939942 0.9084218 0.9826487 0.9969808 0.9995006